 Whether you're looking for designer brands or high street names, independent outlets or shopping malls, farm shops or markets, you'll find everything you want in Wiltshire!
 Our award for the most unusual shopping location goes to...
 Avebury!
 Probably not the first place that comes to mind when planning a little retail therapy.
 Yet here, within the world's largest prehistoric stone circle, you'll find not one, but two charming businesses: The Henge Shop and Elements of Avebury.
 Not far geographically, but a million miles away in atmosphere, McArthurGlen Designer Outlet Swindon makes a great day out for all the family.
 Over 90 stores to choose from...
 A huge range of high street and designer labels...
 Up to 60% off recommended retail prices...
 All housed in the tastefully converted Grade II listed buildings of Brunel's former Great Western Railway works.
 Other retail opportunities in Swindon include the traditional stores of Old Town and shopping malls in the modern city centre.
 All around Wiltshire, numerous small, family-run outlets continue to thrive.
 Offering a relaxed and unhurried shopping experience as they've been doing for generations.
 In Devizes, for example.
 Hilltop Malmesbury.
 Or Tisbury - which more than makes up for its lack of size with a unique selection of interesting, independent shops.
 For stylish stores in a cosmopolitan setting, the quintessentially English towns of Marlborough and Bradford on Avon are popular choices.
 As is Corsham, where many of the Bath stone buildings on High Street are independent businesses, providing irresistible retail opportunities.
 PA Oxley near Calne is a treasure trove of antique clocks and barometers.
 In Salisbury you'll find galleries, studios and workshops at Fisherton Mill and fine lingerie at Annie's Just Jane.
 Regent Tailoring for timeless design with British heritage at its core.
 Or Roly's Fudge Pantry for the ultimate in indulgent treats.
 You'll find The Guild (formerly Wilton Shopping village) set in a rural and historic setting of regenerated carpet factory buildings, here you'll discover a distinctive mix of independent and national brands ranging from homeware, interiors, gifting and wellbeing.
-As befits a county famous for its local produce there are farm shops aplenty - Allington Farm Shop near Chippenham, for example.
-Or the The Larder at The Gourmet Goat Farmer, dedicated home to all things goat, from cheeses and milk to meat, burgers and ready meals.
+As befits a county famous for its local produce there are farm shops aplenty -Allington Farm Shop near Chippenham, for example.
+At Eversfield Organic in Marlborough you showcase the best organic food & drink, award-winning produce and grassfed organic meat from their own farm.
+There is butcher. fishmonger, deli, fresh fruit and veg, and even a 'Wine Cave'.
 Wiltshire is also home to markets of every shape and size.
 Indoor, outdoor and farmers' markets... continental and Christmas markets... vintage, artisan and foodie markets... we've got them all.
 What better way to spend an hour or two than browsing the many stalls, where every imaginable item is on offer.
 Top quality fruit and vegetables.
 Meat, fish, cheese and eggs.
 Haberdashery, clothing, jewellery and more.

 First prize for the longest running market goes to Trowbridge, Wiltshire's county town, where stallholders have been trading since the year 1200.
 These days, it's on a Wednesday.
 Hot on its heels, history-wise, is Salisbury's Charter Market, which has been coming to the city on Tuesdays and Saturdays (except the third Tuesday in October) for nigh on 800 years.
 Other bustling market towns include Amesbury (Wednesday), Bradford on Avon (Thursday), Calne (Friday), Chippenham (Friday and Saturday), Corsham (Tuesday), Devizes (Thursday), Highworth (Saturday), Marlborough (Wednesday and Saturday), Melksham (Tuesday), Pewsey (Tuesday), Royal Wootton Bassett (Wednesday), Swindon (Monday-Saturday), Warminster (Friday), Wilton (Thursday) and Wroughton (Friday).
 For up-to-date details of these and other markets go to visitwiltshire.co.uk/markets